 Introduce geoboards to teach area and perimeter as well as the characteristics of triangles and other polygons.
 This math tool is a discovery activity.
 Students can compare a triangle from a rectangle and show them the exact number of parts for each shape.
 For example: in a rectangle, the area is equal to the length times the width.
 In this case, 3 x 4 = 12.
 So they can compare shapes through the difference in the number of areas in each shape.

-Geoboards allow everyone the opportunity to create different sizes of the same shape.
+What is great about using Geoboards is the opportunity to create different sizes of the same shape.
 They are also used to present fractions of square units.
 Area and perimeter may be challenging to understand, but by using geoboards, you can explain how the lines in each peg on the geoboard will help them find the lengths.
 You can use geoboards to explain how to find the area of a triangle.

 As with other classroom supplies for math, geoboards look and feel like a toy in a child’s mind but perform as powerful manipulatives to understand this area of arithmetic.
 Give your class time and a chance to explore with the geoboard with lots of rubber bands.